mr-torgue/resolver/README.md

 ## Name

-*resolver* - prints "resolver" after a query is handled.
+*resolver* - fully iterative DNSSEC-enabled resolver based on [resolver-lib](https://github.com/mr-torgue/resolver-lib) with support for post quantum cryptography.

 ## Description

-The example plugin prints "example" on every query that got handled by the server.
-It serves as documentation for writing CoreDNS plugins.
+CoreDNS supported resolving trough bthe forward plugin but did not have a dedicated iterative resolver.
+This resolver plugin adds that functionality.
+It supports:
+1. DNSSEC
+2. PQC algorithms
+It does not have a cache, which we will leave for future releases.

 ## Compilation